Sri-Madhan/AutomationTraining/README.md

 - Separate XML files for Regression and Smoke test suites.
 - Allows for easy management and execution of different types of test runs.

-### 8. Maven Integration
+### 8. Data-Driven Testing with Excel
-- Project uses Maven for dependency management and build automation.
-- POM file configured with necessary dependencies and plugins.
+- Supports data-driven testing using Excel files.
+- Custom `ExcelDataProvider` class to read test data from Excel sheets.
+- Allows easy management and updates of test data without changing the code.

 ### 9. Customizable Waits
 - Implementation of explicit waits for better handling of dynamic elements.